jiaxintan1010/finance-stock-trading/README.md

 # Finance #
-Finance is a virtual online stock trading platform developed using flask framework.
+Finance is a virtual online stock trading platform developed using Flask framework.
 Languages used: Python, HTML, CSS, SQL
 API used: IEX Cloud API